Programs and Services

 A residential lease is required for individuals wishing to build a permanent dwelling.

-An industrial lease is required for activities such as: mining operations, manufacturing, fuel storage.
+An industrial lease is required for activities such as: mining operations, oil and gas operations, manufacturing, fuel storage.

 The ATLAS system is a user-friendly mapping tool that provides information about parcels of land in the Northwest Territories.